Sylvain Berrios: Early life

 Berrios was born on 6 May 1968 in Maisons-Alfort.

 Political career

 Starting in 1992, Berrios served on the municipal council of Saint-Maur-des-Fossés.
 In 2002, he began working for Henri Plagnol.
 Four years later, Berrios joined the budget ministry.
 From 2008, he concurrently served as deputy mayor of Saint-Maur-des-Fossés, and general councilor in Val-de-Marne.
 Berrios defeated Plagnol in a 2012 legislative by-election, and served on the National Assembly from Val-de-Marne's 1st constituency as a member of the Union for a Popular Movement (UMP).
 His term as a deputy started on 17 December 2012 and lasted until 20 June 2017.
 Berrios later joined The Republicans, the successor to the UMP.
 Berrios remained a member of the Val-de-Marne general council until his resignation from that role in January 2013.
 In 2014, Berrios contested the mayoralty of Saint-Maur-des-Fossés, again defeating Plagnol, the incumbent.
+He was re-elected in the 2020 election.